 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Board has one item reported in this category, deferred outflows related to pension liability.
-A deferred outflow related to pension liability results from pension contributions related to normal and accrued employer liability (net of any refunds or error service payments) subsequent to the measurement date, in accordance with the implementation of GASB Statement No. 71.
-Refer to the "Impact of Recently Issued Accounting Pronouncements" section of Note 1 for additional information.
+The Board has two items reported in this category, deferred loss on refunding of debt and deferred outflows related to pension.
+A deferred loss on refunding of debt results from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+Deferred outflows related to pension result from pension contributions related to normal and accrued employer liability (net of any refunds or error service payments) subsequent to the measurement date, the net difference between projected and actual earnings on plan investments, and changes in proportion and differences between employer contributions and proportionate share of contributions.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The Board has three items that qualify for reporting in this category, deferred gain on refunding, unearned property taxes and the deferred inflows related to pension liability.
-A deferred gain on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+The Board has three items that qualify for reporting in this category, deferred gain on refunding, unearned property taxes and the deferred inflows related to pension.
+A deferred gain on refunding results from the difference in the carrying value of the refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-A deferred inflow related to pension liability results from the net difference between projected and actual earnings on plan investments, in accordance with the implementation of GASB Statement No. 68, and is amortized over five years beginning with the year in which the difference occurred.
-Refer to the "Impact of Recently Issued Accounting Pronouncements" section of Note 1 for additional information.
+A deferred inflow related to pension results from differences between expected and actual experience, in accordance with GASB Statement No. 68, and is amortized over the expected remaining service lives of the employees that are provided with pensions through the plan.